nuxy/slot-machine-gen/README.md

 | reelOffset | Reel background image vertical offset              | Number    | 20            |
 | animSpeed  | Slot animation speed (in milliseconds)             | Number    | 1000          |
 | rngFunc    | Custom RNG between 0 (inclusive) and 1 (exclusive) | Function  | Math.random() |

+## Customizing symbols

+Creating a custom strip is fairly easy.
+What is most important is that each symbol, whether an image or blank space, contains a vertical `position` that can be measured by calculating the symbol center (in pixels) from the strip top.
+A [Photoshop example](https://raw.githubusercontent.com/nuxy/slot-machine-gen/master/images/reel-strip.psd) has been provided with this package for reference.

 ## Developers